Orissa’s Christian Widows Struggle to Survive

 Even though Maoist groups said they immediately claimed responsibility for his murder and accused the government of suppressing the information, the Vishwa Hindu Parishad (VHP, the World Council of Hindus) alleged that Christians had killed the swami.
 The same day, Hindu extremist mobs started brutally attacking and assaulting Christians, destroying their property and destroying the lives of more than 6,000 families.

-The Kandhamal anti-Christian violence did not stay in the community but instead spread to nearly half of the 30 districts in the state of Odisha (formerly Orissa), leaving more than 75,000 people displaced.
+The Kandhamal anti-Christian violence did not stay in the community but instead spread to nearly half of the 30 districts in the state of Odisha, leaving more than 75,000 people displaced.

 Mobs ransacked more than 6,500 Christian houses and burned or damaged nearly 400 churches and places of worship in the violence that lasted into November.
 Nearly 40 women were raped and sexually assaulted, and violence disrupted 12,000 children’s education for years.
 Several cases of forced conversion, from Christianity to Hinduism, were reported, according to media reports and surveys done in the years that followed.